sherpalabsio/local_sherpa/README.md

 # Run all the tests for all the supported shells in Ubuntu
 $ make test_all_in_ubuntu

-# Run a single for all the supported shells in Ubuntu
+# Run a single test for all the supported shells in Ubuntu
 $ make test_all_in_ubuntu tests/features/edit_test.sh
 ```